ivop/osiemu/README.md

 ### Windows

 Use Cygwin64.
-MinGW64 doesn't work because it is missing mmap and getline.
+MinGW64 doesn't work because it is missing mmap, O_NONBLOCK, and getline.

 ## Disk images